vbmacher/intellij-cucumber-scala/README.md

 - [x] Indexing of step definitions for better performance
 - [x] Support "constant expressions" in step definition names
 - [x] Find step definitions in libraries with attached sources
+- [x] Navigate custom types and java type annotations*
 - [ ] Support for Java annotations
+- [ ] Warn on non-matching custom types/java annotations definition

+_(*cannot resolve the exact regex, so the navigation works, but it will not warn you if your input doesn't match the regex of the type)_

 ## Development